colbyford/biodevbox/README.md

 # biodevbox
-Bioinformatics image templates for the Microsoft Dev Box service
+Bioinformatics image templates for the Microsoft Dev Box service and Azure Compute Galleries

 (_WORK IN PROGRESS..._)